Eleven-am/Cloud-Drive/README.md

 * You can download folders as zip files "note that this zip file isn't deleted and is stored in /home/temp/"
 * You also have access to storage space used not by the website but in general, on your server.
 * The website shares notifications when tasks failed, succeded or require attention
+* The media button allows you to search for all streamable video in one go.